-Hola (take twenty-two) Amigos!
+Hola (take thirty-three) Amigos!

 x x x